Gottfried Wilhelm Leibniz: Early life

-Leibniz was baptized on 3 July of that year at St. Nicholas Church, Leipzig; his godfather was the Lutheran theologian Martin Geier.
-His father died when he was six years old, and from that point on, Leibniz was raised by his mother.
+Gottfried Leibniz was born on 1 July [OS: 21 June] 1646, in Leipzig, in the Electorate of Saxony of the Holy Roman Empire (now in the German state of Saxony) to Friedrich Leibniz (1597–1652) and Catharina Schmuck (1621–1664).
+He was baptized two days later at St. Nicholas Church, Leipzig; his godfather was the Lutheran theologian Martin Geier.
+His father died when he was six years old, and Leibniz was raised by his mother.